WilliamKohlman/week-one/journal.md

 ## Setting Up Zotero
 I had already installed Zotero and used it briefly for one essay after being recommended it by a friend last year.
 It is a really useful tool for keeping track of sources.

+## Setting Up Discord
+I was already a regular Discord user so when I heard that this class would be using discord for communication and to replace the classroom in a sense I was happy.
+So far I have enjoyed the interactions on the server, especially the cat discussions, and have found it useful for seeing how others have approached problems.
+It is also nice to have conversations with people outside of typical class hours, and it has been really nice to see clarifications from Professor Graham that have been helpful.

 ## Assigned Readings
 ### [Returning Women to the History of Digital History](http://www.6floors.org/bracket/2016/03/07/returning-women-to-the-history-of-digital-history/)